Revisiting the de Rham-Witt complex: The Case of a Cusp

 \subsection{The Crystalline Cohomology of a Cusp}

 Let $R$ be an $\F_p$-algebra.
-If $R$ is smooth over a perfect field, then the saturated de Rham-Witt complex $\WOmega_{R}^{\ast}$ can be identified with the classical de Rham-Witt complex $W \Omega_{R}^{\ast}$, and can therefore be identified with the crystalline cochain complex $\RGamma_{\crys}(\Spec(R))$ (as an object of the derived category).
+If $R$ is smooth over a perfect field, then the saturated de~Rham--Witt complex $\WOmega_{R}^{\ast}$ agrees with the classical de~Rham--Witt complex $W \Omega_{R}^{\ast}$, and can therefore be identified with the crystalline cohomology $\RGamma_{\crys}(\Spec(R))$ (as an object of the derived category).
 This observation does not extend to the non-smooth case: